 Coconuts are an excellent way to get protein and natural fiber.
 They also have zero starch, and the brain-healthy nutrient choline.
 In Jamaica, they also press the flesh of the coconut to make oil for their skin.
 It doesn’t take too much.
 You can put it on a flat surface and just roll a round coffee cup over it and get some oil.

-Cosmetic companies are starting to lust after coconuts like they’re gold because the oil is such an effective moisturizer and skin softener.
+Cosmetic companies have learned coconuts are like gold because the oil is such an effective moisturizer and skin softener.
 But coconuts have a secret skin ingredient that most cosmetics makers don’t know about.
 It’s fat.
 But not just any fat.
-Coconuts have a unique kind of fat you’ll find in less than a half-dozen foods anywhere in the world.
+Coconuts have a unique kind of fat you’ll find in less than a half-dozen natural foods anywhere in the world.
 They’re called medium chain fatty acids (MCTs).
 These fats – capric acid and lauric acid – are very rare.
 They are only found in human breast milk, (a little) in cow and goat’s milk, and coconut and palm kernel oils (which is not the same as palm oil).

 Why Skin Defense?

 Continuing…why is all this important to you and in using Skin Defense?
 Because the outer layer of your skin is partly made of fat.
 And keeping this layer of skin water-tight and healthy not only keeps your skin firm and smooth, but it’s your best defense against pollutants the modern world produces.
 This skin barrier is called your “acid mantle.”
 It’s made up of skin cells and fats called sebum that protect you from environmental dangers like toxins, viruses, bacteria and other attackers.

 This barrier also works as an antioxidant.
 It protects skin from water loss, and it maintains the correct hardness of the water-holding protein that makes up your skin called keratin.
 The MCTs in coconut oil benefit your skin because they reinforce your protective barrier and increase your proteins that hold on to water.